tcyrus/global-studies/index.md

 ---
 Student Censorship
 ==================
-Marcus, Tim, Hayden, Julie, and Wendy
+This is a project by Marcus, Tim, Hayden, Julie, and Wendy focused on the issue of censorship.
+Our goal is to promote freedom of speech in schools through increasing awareness and petitioning for legislation.

 <!--1.
 Venture Name-->